bfarnam/infineon/README.md

 BTx _myFriendlyName_;
 BTx();
 ```
-The PROFETS that you will be utilizing are defined in outputs.cpp to make referenceing them easier in your code and the struct is described and defined in outputs.hpp.
+The PROFETS that you will be utilizing are defined in outputs.cpp to make referencing them easier in your code and the struct is described and defined in outputs.hpp.
 Currently this is not a dynamic struct array and the number is limited to no more than SIX outputs from any combination of PROFET devices.
 The output names are hard defined in outputs.hpp as:
 - OUT10
 - OUT11
 - OUT20